Walking & Recreation

 - Explore with a friend or your family and enjoy it even more!

-The Dunedin Amenities Society acknowledge the Dunedin City Council, Toitu Settlers Museum, Hocken Library, Te Papa Collections and Albert Green for their contributions of information for this map.
+The Dunedin Amenities Society acknowledges the Dunedin City Council, Toitu Otago Settlers’ Museum, Hocken Library, Te Papa Collections and Albert Green for their contributions of information for this map.